 Our mix is comprised of roughly 5% biochar.
 Since our soil is designed for no-till we use a super chunky biochar that will give aeration along with the standard properties that biochar brings to the table.

 The base of our soil is comprised of peat, rice hulls, and perlite.
 We use rice hulls that are grown and packaged in Arkansas.
 Our perlite also is made in Oklahoma, and only has to travel a few miles to our manufacturing facility.
 Since we have perlite available locally we have opted to not use pumice.
 Pumice is a great alternative to perlite, but if you have to ship it from across the country at what energy expense does that come at?
-The energy needed to make the perlite in Arkansas would be eclipsed by the energy used to ship pumice to our facility.
+The energy needed to make the perlite in Oklahoma would be eclipsed by the energy used to ship pumice to our facility.

 The list of soil amendments used in our soils are Oyster Shell Flour, Gypsum, Azomite, Basalt Rock Dust, Crab Shells, Fish Meal, Alfalfa Meal, Fish Bone Meal, Kelp Meal, & Diatomaceous Earth.
 They all bring their own benefits to the table, and they all work in different ways to help us achieve the goal of growing terpene rich cannabis.